zeiherj/islr-solutions/README.md

-# islr-solutions
+# ISLR Solutions
-My attempted solutions to An Introduction to Statistical Learning with Applications in R.
+Attempted solutions to An Introduction to Statistical Learning with Applications in R.